Grizzelbee/ioBroker.dysonairpurifier/readme.md

 *Please note*: Due to early development state and a non conform mDNS implementation by Dyson you'll need to provide the local IP of the device *after the first run*.

-> On the first start of this adapter the Dyson API is queried for all your devices and all supported devices will be created in the devicetree -- with it's basic information provided by the API and an additional field "Hostaddress".
+> On the first start of this adapter the Dyson API is queried for all your devices and all supported devices will be created in the devicetree -- with their basic information provided by the API and an additional field "Hostaddress".
 >
-> So please run the adapter once and your Dyson device will be created in the device tree with their basic settings.
+> So please run the adapter once and your Dyson devices will be created in the device tree with their basic settings.
 >
-> Then stop the adapter, enter the IP into the Hostaddress field and restart the adapter.
-After that your Dyson device in the device tree should be populated with data.
+> Then stop the adapter, enter the IP(s) into the Hostaddress field(s) and restart the adapter.
+After that your Dyson devices in the device tree should be populated with data.

 ## Changelog